 A pair of clients are looking at this activity and let me tell you, at the database layer it’s FAR FROM trivial.
-There is a strong tool called csscan that can plough through the database and report on potential problems.
-Let me tell you … there is no shortage of potential issues.
-This is not the software’s fault, it’s just the way it is.
-MOS does a very nice job assisting with the process as there is a handful of very nice documents to accompany you throughout the journey.
-Installing the schema to support csscan (CSMIG) is the first stop and the appropriate document on MOS will hand-hold you through the process.
+There is a strong tool called csscan that can plow through the database and report on potential problems.
+Let me tell you: There is no shortage of potential issues.
+This is not the software’s fault; it’s just the way it is.
+MOS does a very nice job assisting with the process since a handful of very nice documents are there to accompany you throughout the journey.
+Installing the schema to support csscan (CSMIG) is the first step, and the appropriate document on MOS will hand-hold you through the process.

 Then the fun starts.
 On the surface csscan behaves like export/import and data pump.
-It is parameter driven and its display resembles these two logical backup tools we all love.
-There are 4 types of conversion output displayed in scan.txt, one of csscan’s outputs and this is where the fun starts:
+It is parameter-driven, and its display resembles these two logical backup tools we all love.
+There are 4 types of conversion output displayed in scan.txt, one of csscan’s outputs.
+This is where the fun starts:

-- CHANGELESS – the least of one’s headaches means the data in the existing and soon-to-be character set will be exactly the same.
+- CHANGELESS – The least of your headaches.
+It means that the data in the existing and soon-to-be character set will be exactly the same.

-- LOSSY – this is where the nightmare begins as data reported in this section of the text file “will not make it through the conversion”.
-There are 2 dilemmas involved when one detects LOSSY data:
+- LOSSY – This is where the nightmare begins.
+Data reported in this section of the text file “will not make it through the conversion”.
+There are 2 dilemmas involved when you detect LOSSY data:

-- A character represented in the existing character set is unknown in the target character set – solution – none other than choose a different target character set that knows about these character.
+- A character represented in the existing character set is unknown in the target character set.
+Solution?
+Nothing more than this: Choose a different target character set that knows about these character.
 This is easier said than done as one could spend a lifetime running csscan with different character sets on the command-line for the TOCHAR parameter.

-- The source database contains characters that are not defined in the source character set-that’s right “the source character set“.
-This seems odd upon first reading, but I have experience in the past where characters NOT supported in a database character set (in theory) are found in that very same database!
-Initially one wonders (as do I) how for example a US7ASCII database may contain the Icelandic character ð not supported in US7ASCII.
-How did that get in there is a mystery.
+- The source database contains characters that are not defined in the source character set.
+That’s right, “the source character set“.
+This seems odd upon first reading, but I have experienced instances where characters NOT supported in a database character set (in theory) were found in that very same database!
+Initially one wonders (as do I) how, for example, a US7ASCII database may contain the Icelandic character ð not supported in US7ASCII.
+How that got in there is a mystery.
 This data will be lost in the character set change.
 MOS discusses how to detect invalid data in an existing database by specifying FROMCHAR and TOCHAR both as the existing character set when invoking csscan.